-While confidential information is not privileged from disclosure in the United Kingdom, a request from a lawyer or court official is, in itself, not sufficient to allow the disclosure of information.
+While confidential information is not privileged from disclosure in Hong Kong, a request from a lawyer or court official is, in itself, not sufficient to allow the disclosure of information.

-The Prevention of Terrorism (Temporary Provisions) Acts 1974 and 1989 Section S18 and more commonly in England the Police and Criminal Evidence Act 1984 (PACE) allow a judge to make an order obliging the practitioner to release the information.
+The provisions of the Police Force Ordinance allow a judge to make an order obliging the practitioner to release the information.
 Failure to comply with to a court order would place the practitioner in contempt of court.

 It is not unusual for the police to call, unexpectedly, at a practice seeking information to assist them in their investigations of a crime.
 Staff should be warned to be careful not to release information without first ensuring that they have proper authority to do so.
 Often the crime is of a minor nature and in such circumstances it may be difficult to argue that public interest outweighed the duty of confidentiality to the patient.
-In addition, the police should be aware of the relevant sections of the Police and Criminal Evidence Act 1984 in England and should be advised that they need to go through the appropriate channels in order to obtain confidential information.
+In addition, the police should be aware of the relevant sections of the Police Force Ordinance and should be advised that they need to go through the appropriate channels in order to obtain confidential information.